CheckMate: LLM-Powered Approximate Intermittent Computing: Architecture and Implementation

 \subsection{User Input}

 \tool\ requires six essential inputs in JSON format, which users may modify: original application source-code, used to identify approximation opportunities; \textit{input traces}, representing potential application inputs and energy harvesting traces, or, if unavailable, detailed input characteristics to simulate a trace; \textit{accuracy class ($a_c$)}, used to calculate output deviations (cf. Section \ref{sec:fine-tuning} and Table\ref{tab:accuracy-classes}); and \textit{error bound ($e_b$)}, which defines acceptable deviation limits in the output.
-Additionally, knowledge of the \textit{platform} and its architecture (e.g., Arm Cortex M or MSP430) aids in precise energy consumption estimation, while the \textit{capacitor size} determines the minimum energy required to prevent non-progressive states, where the program fails to advance beyond a certain code segment~\cite{hester2017flicker}.
+Additionally, knowledge of the \textit{platform} and its architecture (e.g., Arm Cortex M or MSP430) aids in precise energy consumption estimation, while the \textit{capacitor size} determines the minimum energy required to prevent non-progressive states, where the program fails to advance beyond a certain code segment~\cite{hester2017flicker}. \shepherdchange{An optional parameter, \textit{LLM temperature}, can be adjusted, with a default low value (0–0.3), as this range minimizes the LLM's randomness and is generally preferred for coding tasks~\cite{chen2021codex}.}